robertino-math/robertino-math.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
 I am a PhD student in the Department of Pure Mathematics at the University of Waterloo.
-My research interests interests include complex/algebraic geometry and mathematical physics.
-I am currently investigating relationships between quivers, Higgs bundles, and topological quantum field theories.
+I am currently interested in Vafa-Witten Higgs bundles over surfaces and studying their moduli.